-Figure 10: Differences between the Rayleigh wave polarizations and event theoretical back-azimuths (BAZ) in dependence on the theoretical back-azimuth.
-Linear dependence of the difference (a) identifies the polarity reversal of the NS component.
+Figure 10: Rayleigh-wave polarization-angle method showing differences between the Rayleigh wave polarizations and theoretical back-azimuths (BAZ) in dependence on BAZ of earthquakes: (a). linear dependence of the difference identifies the polarity reversal of the NS component.
 Polarization of waves arriving from the East or West is not affected by the reversed NS component.
-Station PA10 of the PASSEQ experiment 2006-2008 (Vecsey et al., 2014) is used as an example. (b) Constant difference of ~180° corresponds to the polarity reversal of both horizontal components at the A077A station of AASN.
+Station PA10 of the PASSEQ experiment 2006-2008 (Vecsey et al., 2014) is used as an example; (b) the constant difference of ~180° corresponds to the polarity reversal of both horizontal components at the A077A station of AASN.